lucagennari-es/time-series-data-meetup/README.md

 Here are provided all data already download, cleaned and in .csv format in case you want directly inport with Logstash or other tolls and languages.

+## Kibana Dashboards

+Visualizations and dashboards are provided as saved object and are stored inside **kibana** directory.
+Directory contains one file named: saved_object_kibana.ndjson.

+It is required that all indices with stock data are firstly created, the saved object includes the index patterns associated.

+Name of indices used for this demo:

+* netflix_index
+* tesla_index
+* estc_index
+* okta_index
+* nasdaq_index
+* netflix_earning_index
+* tesla_earning_index
+* indeces_combined

 ## In case of help

 Please send a mail to **luca.gennari@elastic.co** in case of comment, notes and help.